oracle/graal/truffle/docs/OperationDSL.md

 ### Converting our program into operations

-For this example, lets assume our program is in a parsed AST structure as follows:
+For this example, let's assume our program is in a parsed AST structure as follows:

 ```java
 class Expr { }